 All parts default to operate in the Persistent Sector Protection mode.
 The customer must then choose if the Persistent or Password Protection method is most desirable.
-There are two one-time programmable non-volatile bits that define which sector protection method will be used.
+There are two one-time programmable non-volatile bits that define which sector protection method is used.
 If the customer decides to continue using the Persistent Sector Protection method, they must set the Persistent Sector Protection Mode Locking Bit.
-This will permanently set the part to operate only using Persistent Sector Protection.
+This permanently sets the part to operate only using Persistent Sector Protection.
 If the customer decides to use the password method, they must set the Password Mode Locking Bit.
-This will permanently set the part to operate only using password sector protection.
+This permanently sets the part to operate only using password sector protection.

 It is important to remember that setting either the Persistent Sector Protection Mode Locking Bit or the Password Mode Locking Bit permanently selects the protection mode.
-It is not possible to switch between the two methods once a locking bit has been set.
+It is not possible to switch between the two methods once a locking bit is set.
 It is important that one mode is explicitly selected when the device is first programmed, rather than relying on the default mode alone.
 This is so that it is not possible for a system program or virus to later set the Password Mode Locking Bit, which would cause an unexpected shift from the default Persistent Sector Protection Mode into the Password Protection Mode.

 The device is shipped with all sectors unprotected.
-The factory offers the option of programming and protecting sectors at the factory prior to shipping the device through the ExpressFlash[TM] Service.
+The factory offers the option of programming and protecting sectors at the factory prior to shipping the device through the ExpressFlash $^{\text{TM}}$ Service.
 Contact your sales representative for details.

 It is possible to determine whether a sector is protected or unprotected.
-See "Autoselect Command Sequence" section on page 58 for details.
+See Autoselect Command Sequence, on page 51 for details.